profsullivan360/Cape-SciPy-Class/README.md

 # Cape-SciPy-Class
-A repository for work done in my SciPy class
+A repository for work done in my SciPy class.